 This is sort of a Texas style chili.
 I say sort of because it uses no tomatoes, which is traditional for the Lone Star state.
 But it is non-traditional as I like to include beans in my chili for additional texture and flavor, but especially because of the healthy fiber and nutrients they add.
 Extremely non-traditional is addition of marijuana, but hey, I feel it’s HIGH time Texas gets with the program.

-A note about the Dosing on this recipe!
+A note about the Dosage for the Marijuana Chili recipe!

-- 2 ounces dried chiles – New Mexico California, guajillo, pasilla, or a combination about 6 to 8 chiles total
+- 2 ounces dried chiles New Mexico, California, guajillo, pasilla, or a combination, about 6 to 8 chiles total

 - 1 corn tortilla